Seeing my novels come to life on the screen is my biggest dream.

 I am elated to share that I have an incredible Executive Producer attached to my project!
 And it is someone I have admired since I was a high school student writing papers about films I love.

-Empires of Smoke has been named a finalist in the Los Angeles International Screenplay Awards, a quarter-finalist in the NYC International Screenplay Awards, and a top 12 finalist in the Circa Historical Screenplay Competition.
+Empires of Smoke has been named a finalist in the Los Angeles International Screenplay Awards, a quarter-finalist in the NYC International Screenplay Awards, a quarter finalist in the Santa Barbara International Screenplay Awards, and a TOP 6 finalist in the Circa Historical Screenplay Competition.

 Praise for Empires of Smoke Pilot Script